 No

 The Cross Vermont Trail is open from sunrise to sunset.
-Plan your hike accordingly to ensure you complete your chosen section within these hours for safety reasons.
+Plan your hike accordingly and ensure you have enough daylight to complete your chosen section.

 Didn't find your answer?